OneMoreSummer/academic-kickstart/content/post/is-maturation-currently-the-biggest-unaddressed-issue-in-player-id-development-in-english-cricket/index.md

 **So what has this got to do with cricket?**

-The ECB (cricket’s National Governing Body in England & Wales) seem to be basing their policy on addressing maturation effects in cricket on two PhD studies they funded in 2015 and 2019.
+The ECB (cricket’s National Governing Body in England & Wales) seem to be basing their policy on addressing maturation effects, in cricket, on two PhD studies they funded in 2015 and 2019.
 The first looked at ‘Relative Age Effects throughout a Talent Development Pathway: A Chronological and Biological Analysis of English Cricket’ (3).

 It found no significant difference in maturity status across U12 (n=119) and U14 (n=118) male cricketers.
 Maturity status was calculated as Skeletal Age (SA) - Chronological Age (CA).
 SA was found using the TW3 method.